 This is a large open, semi-circular grass area that will allow the artwork to be viewed by pedestrians and also by passing motorists.

-Whilst the final design for the sculpture has not been confirmed, it will carry the names of all the members of the Battalion – who were stationed in the village and surrounding areas prior to the Battle of Arnhem.
+Whilst the final design for the sculpture has not been confirmed, it will carry digital information including the names of all the members of the Battalion – who were stationed in the village and surrounding areas prior to the Battle of Arnhem.

 This will then become a lasting testament to Somerby’s association with the Battalion and a focal point for the annual commemoration service and parade.

 Friends of the Tenth have commissioned sculptor, Graeme Mitcheson, to create the sculpture and have also consulted members of the local community on the final design.

 The sculpture will mainly consist of a large flat block of stone with carving on both the front and back, while there will other features that function as seats.

 The overall shape of the stone block is inspired by the bridge in Arnhem, the destination of the Battalion, but the target which sadly they never reached.

 There will be very much two sides to the sculpture as the aim is to tell two stories, one about the Battalion that spent time in the village, the other focusing on those who gave their lives when they took part in Operation Market Garden over Holland.